mansoorameen/nextapp-threejs/README.md

+NextJS built with Server Components to display Popup

 This is a NextJS app that has two pages:

 1st page has button to open a popup which is built using server components-